kktse/kktse.github.io/_posts/2020-07-03-rsx-front-motion-ratios.markdown

 ratio is important when considering resistive mechanical elements because it represents the mechanical advantage (or disadvantage) it has from a certain location.
-This means the spring rate you install on your car is not necessarily the effective spring rate experienced at the wheel.
+This means the spring rate you install on your car is not necessarily the effective spring rate at the wheel.

 To demonstrate this concept, we will analyze the Acura RSX front suspension and compute the motion ratios using kinematic simulation.